-Caffi’s works were showcased in a memorable recent exhibition at Museo Correr.
-Now Venice’s Fondazione Musei Civici is undertaking the repair of 20 sketchbooks presented to the city in 1889 by his widow Virginia Missana.
-These are an enchanting mixture of watercolours, pen and wash drawings and pencil sketches, many of them made during the 1849 siege of Venice, mostly of human figures rather than buildings or townscapes, and often accompanied by the artist’s wrily humorous comments.
+They show an enchanting mixture of watercolours, pen and wash drawings and pencil sketches, mostly of human figures rather than buildings or townscapes, and often accompanied by the artist’s wrily humorous comments.
 There are also glorious watercolour studies of plants and memories of the exotic characters he met on his Oriental journeys.

-The treatment of these sketchbooks, totalling 1350 pages, will include work to the covers, bindings and stitching as well as paper conservation, full documentation and provision of protective storage.
-It is planned to show the sketchbooks in digital form as part of the Ippolito Caffi permanent display in the last room of the Royal Apartments in the Procuratie Vecchie.
+- It is planned to display the sketchbooks in digital form as part of the Ippolito Caffi permanent display in the last room of the Royal Apartments in the Procuratie Vecchie.